BenjaminLonguechaud/MachineLearning/Tutorials/README.md

 - `sentimentanalysis.py`: Performs sentiment analysis using a pre-trained pipeline.
 - `tokenizer.py`: Shows how to tokenize text and inspect token IDs and decoded tokens.
 - `zeroshot.py`: Performs zero-shot classification using a pre-trained pipeline.
-- `preprocessing.py`: Utilities and functions for preprocessing datasets, such as balancing classes or filtering data.

 ## Requirements